RoshandaNixon/azure-resume/README.md

 API code written in C# is not working

 ### Work in progress
-Learning to write API using PowerShell
+Learning to write API using Python